Summer Nights (Rascal Flatts song)

 "Summer Nights" is a song recorded by American country music group Rascal Flatts.
 It was written by the band's lead singer Gary LeVox, along with Brett James and busbee.
 It was released in May 2009 as the second single from their sixth studio album Unstoppable.

 Content

 "Summer Nights" is an up-tempo country song celebrating summertime by inviting others to join in a party.

 Critical reception

 Matt Bjorke of Roughstock said that the song was "light hearted" and "feel-good" and would appeal to Rascal Flatts' fans, but said that he did not think that it would be well received by those who dislike the band's mainstream sound.
 Mandi Byerly of Entertainment Weekly said that the song sounded like it came from the High School Musical soundtrack.

 Other versions

 Rascal Flatts re-recorded the song with Ashley Cooke on their 2025 album Life Is a Highway: Refueled Duets.
+They also re-recorded the song as "Tahoe Nights" which was used as theme song for the 2026 American Century Championship on NBC.